- The Latest List Of Offshore Brokers Accepting US Residents

-With the NFA rules, US brokers no longer allow hedge and they need to implement FIFO (First In First Out).
-Hedging is simply coming up with a way to protect yourself against big loss namely a trader that is long a foreign currency pair, can protect oneself from downside risk; while the trader that is short a foreign currency pair, can protect against upside risk.
+Hedging is simply coming up with a way to protect yourself against big losses namely a trader that is long a foreign currency pair, can protect oneself from downside risk, while a trader that is short a foreign currency pair, can protect against upside risk.

 No Longer Credit Card